K-12 Voucher Program: FAQsInformation on Frequently Asked Questions for the Education Technology K-12 Voucher Program.

 No, indirect cost cannot be claimed for this program.

 - Can the cost for the processing of the Voucher Redemption Claims Forms and reimbursement payment be redeemed under this program?

 No, the costs for processing the Voucher Redemption Claims Forms and reimbursement payments are not eligible for redemption under this program.

-- We have been approached by vendors offering to complete the RFA for our LEA, provide assistance in submitting the Voucher Redemption Claims Forms, and other administrative type support.
+- We have been approached by vendors offering to provide assistance in submitting the Voucher Redemption Claim Forms, and other administrative type support.
 The vendors have stated that these administrative type costs may be redeemed using the General Purpose Vouchers.
 Is this correct?

 No, the costs for submitting the Voucher Redemption Claims Forms and any other administrative tasks associated to this program are not eligible for redemption under this program.
 LEAs should be very wary of any vendor claims that their products or services will be eligible for redemption.

 - What is the start date for redemption of eligible services from an approved services provider?
 Is it the date that the eligible services were provided, or the date the provider was approved by the CDE?